mattmallencode/crm/README.md

 *endpoint: /profile*

-* If a user sends a GET request to this endpoint they will be served a page with basic account information, email address etc.
+* If a user sends a GET request to this endpoint they are served a page with basic account information.
-* If however, they submit a POST request, their flask session will be cleared this means they will be redirected to the login page for all subsequent requests by the *@login_required* decorator since they no longer have a signed login cookie in their session.
+* If they submit a POST request, their flask session is cleared and they are redirected to the login page for all subsequent requests.

 ### Viewing Team and Leaving Team

 *Implementation of requirement: 8*
 *endpoint: /team*

 * If a user sends a GET request to the team endpoint.
-The LeaveTeamForm() is allocated to a variable.
-The database is queried to retrieve the user's information, the team id, and the team members.
+The database is queried to retrieve all User rows with the same team_id as the user.
 This data is displayed in the HTML to the user.
-Enabling them to view see the team members and their team details.
-* If a member wishes to leave a team the user must click the checkbox and press the button for leaving a team.
-Upon clicking the button the user's owner status is checked.
-If the user is the owner of the team then a message "Can't leave a team if you own it!" will be presented to you.
-* If however, the user is not an owner, the user team id is set to none and their admin status is set to False.
-These changes are committed to the database, removing the user from the team.
+* A form is on the page, if the user submits the form with a "positive" checkbox, their team_id is set to NULL and these changes are committed to the database.

 ### Viewing Databases in Pages

 *Implementation of requirement: 9*

-When the user visits the webpage, the server-side code retrieves all records from the database using a SQL query.
-The records are then stored in a list.

-Next, the code determines which page the user is currently viewing.
-By tracking the current page number in a session variable.
+When the user visits */contacts* or */deals* to view the given virtual database -  Sherpa determines which page the user is currently viewing which is tracked in a session variable (starts off as the first page).

+Each page displays 25 records.
 Once the current page is determined, the code calculates the starting and ending indexes of the records to display on that page.
-For example, if each page displays 25 records and the user is on page 3, the starting index would be 50 (2 * 25) and the ending index would be 74 (50 + 24).
+For example, if the user is on page 3, the starting index would be 50 (2 * 25) and the ending index would be 74 (50 + 24).

-The code then selects the records between the starting and ending indexes and formats them into HTML table rows.
-These rows are concatenated together to form the HTML table body.
+Sherpa then selects the records between the starting and ending indexes and serves these as HTML.
+The HTML also includes "next" and "previous" page buttons that are encoded with the current page number, allowing the user to navigate the pages.

-Additionally, the code generates HTML links for each page number.
-These links allow the user to navigate between pages.
-The links are displayed as arrows on the webpage.

-Finally, the code combines the HTML table and paging links into a single HTML page and sends it to the user's browser for display.

-Overall, this approach is relatively efficient because it only retrieves the records needed for the current page, rather than retrieving all records at once.
-It also allows for easy paging and navigation between pages

-TODO (FLOW)

 ### Showing the User the Records they Own

 *Implementation of requirement: 10*
 *endpoint: /contacts and /deals*

-* To get assigned a contact you must be set as the contact owner when the contact is being added.
-The contact owner must be a member of your team.
-* In the contacts function there are three options "Assigned Contacts", "Unassigned Contacts" and "All Contacts".
-* In the contacts function there exists a "filter" parameter which contains the value "assigned" or "unassigned".
-When the "Assigned Contacts" buttonis clicked the filter variable to "assigned" which display all contacts that have a contact owner.
-When the "Unassigned Contacts" button is pressed, the filter button is set to "unassigned", and all contacts displayed do not have a contact owner.
-* The display of contacts is done by querying using the contacts "team_id" and "contact_id".
-For assigned contacts, it searches for the owner of the contact.
-Alternatively, if you are searching for unassigned contacts the "contact_id" will be an empty string since no owner exists.
-* Deals displays either all deals or assigned deals in a table.
-The user can toggle between assigned and all deals by clicking "Assigned Deals" or "All Deals".
-This changes the filter variable to either "assigned" or "None".
-If the filter is set to "None" then all deals will be queried from the database.
-If it is set to "Assigned" then only deals that have an owner will be displayed.
+* Team admins can assign users as owners of contacts or deals using the HTML forms.
+* If a user clicks "My Contacts" or "My Deals", instead of issuing the normal select query - the /contacts and /deals endpoints modify this query to select for just those records with an "owner_id" equal to the "user_id" of the user making the request.
+* The user is then shown all the records they have ownership of.

 ### Searching a Database

 *Implementation of requirement: 11*

-The search bar allows the user to search through the database based on certain criteria.
-The user can search for deals by entering a search term in the search bar and selecting a filter.
-The search bar is defined using a Flask form such as DealsSearchForm.
-When the user enters a search term and submits the form, the search term is extracted from the form and used to search for relevant deals in the database.

-First, the search term is optimized for searching by calling a function like optimize_deals_search depending on the page.
-This function checks whether the search term looks like an email address or not, and returns "email" if it does and "name/company/email" otherwise.

-Next, the .query object is filtered based on the user's search criteria.
-The variable for this example we'll say 'deals' is set to the Deals.query object at the start of the function.
-Then, the results of this query are filtered based on the user's search term.
-If the search term is an email, then only the associated_contact column is searched.
-If the search term is not an email, then all relevant columns are searched.

-Finally, the results of the search are returned to the user in the deals variable.
-The deals variable is a query object, which means that it represents a set of results from the database.
-The results are not actually fetched from the database until the query is executed (in this case, by calling .limit() and .offset()).

-TODO (FLOW)
+* When a user submits a POST

 ### Sorting a Database